elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 I will admit that I am a prejudice person when it comes to goods and services, however I am open minded because without having an open-mind, you can never push your own definition of perfection.
 I was biased against the Reign Energy Orange Dreamsicle because why would I want to taste Orange when I have orange juice?
 I said why not because what if it would be better than Orange juice.
 I was wrong, it smells and tastes like medicine.
 Never buying again.

+### Rockstar Energy Original (2 / 10)

+I don't know what I was smoking when I decided to even review this.
+Disgusting.

 ### Reign Energy Cherry Limeade (1 / 10)

 Disgusting.
 And by disgusting I mean not my cup of tea.